Ethics & Responsible AI

 AI systems should benefit individuals, society, and the environment throughout their lifecycle.

-Implementation: Impact assessments considering benefits and harms across stakeholder groups, environmental sustainability considerations, ongoing monitoring of societal impacts.
+Implementation: Impact assessments considering benefits and harms across stakeholder groups, environmental sustainability considerations for machine learning compute, ongoing monitoring of societal impacts, and community benefit analyses for AI projects.

 2. Human-Centred Values